Lokidottir/ebnf-bff/README.md

 ### Todos:

-* Clean up the project enough to put on Hackage
+* Clean up the project
 * Remove dependency to Aeson, for reducing the build times.
 * EBNF grammar analysis & reporting of potentially dangerous structures (such as parsing infinite empty strings, parsec already does this